It’s now just over a year that we’ve been living through the coronavirus pandemic; the…

 Historically, hotlines refer to direct communication lines.
 Pop culture has given us the idea that a red telephone exists that could be immediately directed to important parties in times of war.
-Nowadays, a free hotline number in telecoms refers to a phone number used for large scale incoming calls, often in times of urgency, without fear of a service disruption.
+Nowadays, free hotline numbers in telecoms refers to phone numbers used for large scale incoming calls, often in times of urgency, without fear of a service disruption.

 These days, hotline phone numbers are commonly set up as exceptional and special events lines to connect people in need for specific information.
 In the case of large scale crises, like product recalls or the current COVID-19 crisis, they are set via toll free numbers.
-These numbers ensure that a) the proper information is accessible to anyone who needs it and b) that anyone who needs to share pertinent information has a designated place to do so.
+These hotline numbers ensure that a) the proper information is accessible to anyone who needs it and b) that anyone who needs to share pertinent information has a designated place to do so.

-So what is the difference between toll free numbers and hotline numbers?
+So what is the difference between toll free numbers and free hotline numbers?
 The difference is rooted in the amount of incoming calls an organization expects and is able to handle without service disruption.